Compare Scotiabank Mortgage Rates in Canada

 Scotiabank enables you to prepay up to 15% of your original mortgage principal annually.
 This will help reduce your interest payments and pay down your mortgage much faster, as the payment will go towards the mortgage principal balance.

-All of Canada’s six big banks offer similar annual prepayment amounts, ranging from 10% all the way up to 20% of your original mortgage principal as outlined below:
+All of Canada’s 6 big banks offer similar annual prepayment amounts, ranging from 10% all the way up to 20% of your original mortgage principal as outlined below:

 If you’re renewing your mortgage through Scotiabank, it’s worth knowing the process for renewing with the same lender and your options with other lenders.
-They’ll generally send a notice of renewal a few months before your term is set to expire, with the interest rate attached for your renewal, assuming your financial situation has not changed significantly.
+They’ll generally send a notice of renewal a few months before your term is set to expire, with the interest rate attached, assuming your financial situation has not changed significantly.

-However, it’s also worth knowing that once your term expires with Scotiabank you have the choice to renew with any bank or mortgage provider.
+However, it’s also worth knowing that once your term expires with Scotiabank, you have the choice to renew with any bank or mortgage provider.
 If you’re looking to renew your Scotiabank mortgage with another lender, it’s worth looking around for the best mortgage rates available.
 At nesto, we can help you find the best rates on your mortgage, and we also lend directly.
-To learn more about renewing your Scotiabank mortgage with a new lender, check out our renewal process guide.
+Check out our renewal process guide to learn more about renewing your Scotiabank mortgage with a new lender.

 Frequently Asked Questions